Tips for helping a tree that looks sick or unhealthy

 https://www.phyto.qc.ca/fiche.php?nomal=28&noesp=172&nolist=82&gr=1&pl=

 Description: This fungal disease particularly affects plum and cherry trees.
 Infected twigs and branches bear cylindrical, rough, sooty-looking black growths (nodules).
-Once completely encircled, the sections above the nodules die off.
+Once the nodule completely encircles the twig, the section above the nodules dies off.
 Initial infection occurs in early spring, but the first symptoms do not appear until a few months later, towards the end of summer on susceptible cultivars or the following spring on more resistant cultivars.

-Scouting: Inspect branches in early spring and regularly throughout the growing season.
-We first see a slight bulge appear at the base of the young shoots of the year or on the branches.
+Detection: Inspect branches in early spring and regularly throughout the growing season.
+Look out for the first sign: a slight bulge at the base of new shoots or on branches.

 During the growing season, the fungus grows in the vascular system and expands.
-Bloated branches crack; greenish, fluffy growths fill the created cavities.
+Bloated branches crack and greenish, fluffy growths fill the cavities.
 This velvety appearance indicates that the fungus is fruiting and releasing spores.
-Towards the end of the summer, the nodules turn brown, take on a corky appearance and then become hard and black as coal.
+Towards the end of the summer, the nodules turn brown, take on a corky appearance and then become hard and black.

-Preventive measures: Maintain the vigor of the trees by irrigating them regularly, particularly in times of drought.
+Preventive measures: Keep trees healthy by watering them regularly, particularly in times of drought.

 During the growing season, remove nodules as they form.
 Cut the branches about 10 cm below the base of the nodules.

-Chemical control: As a last resort, use a low-impact pesticide whose active ingredient is calcium sulfide or calcium polysulfide (lime sulfur or sulfur slurry) or sulfur.
-Read the product label carefully and follow the manufacturer’s recommendations.
+Pesticides: As a last resort, use a low-impact pesticide whose active ingredient is sulfur, calcium sulfide or calcium polysulfide (gypsum or lime sulfur).
+Read the product label carefully and follow the manufacturer’s instructions.

 For more information :